 The incidence of vulvoplasty has increased dramatically over the last two decades, notably in high-income Western countries.
-The Australian Government’s 2014 Vulvoplasty Review reported a 105% increase in Medicare claims for vulvoplasty and labiaplasty from 2008 to 2013.
-Similar statistics have been reported in the United Kingdom and the United States of America.
+The Australian Government’s 2014 Vulvoplasty report reported a 105% increase in Medicare claims for vulvoplasty and labiaplasty from 2008 to 2013.
+Similar statistics have been reported in the United Kingdom and the United States.

-A large population-based study from 2001–2013 in New South Wales, Australia, revealed the following facts about women undergoing vulvoplasty:
+A large population-based study from 2001 to 2013 in New South Wales, Australia, revealed the following facts about women undergoing vulvoplasty.

 Who performs female genital cosmetic surgery?